Energinet-DataHub/energy-origin/doc/architecture/adr/0002-gitops.md

 ### Negative Consequences

-* Configuration of the environment up until the operator is running is required to be push-based.
+* Configuration of the environment before the operator is running is required to be push-based.